KDE/digikam-doc/setup_application/database_settings.rst

 Enter the IP address of your MySQL server in the **Host Name** field and specify the correct port in the **Host Port** field (the default port is 3306).

-In the **Core Db Name** field, enter the name of the first database for storing photo metadata.
+Set the **Core Db Name** field to the name of the first database that is used to store photo metadata.

-Specify the name of the second database for storing wavelets compressed thumbnails in the **Thumbs Db Name** field.
+Set the **Thumbs Db Name** field to the name of the second database that is used to store the wavelet-compressed thumbnails.

-The third database is dedicated to store the similarity finger-prints performed by the fuzzy search engine.
-Use the **Similarity Db Name** field for that.
+Set the **Similarity Db Name** field to the name of the third database that is used to store the similarity finger-prints produced by the fuzzy search engine.

-The last database is dedicated to store face histograms for recognition purpose.
-Use the **Face Db Name** field for that.
+Set the **Face Db Name** field to the name of the last database that is used to store the face histograms for facial recognition.

-To be connected safety to the remote server, enter your MySQL identification using **User** and **Password** fields.
+To safely connect to the remote server, enter your MySQL identification using the **User** and **Password** fields.

 To check whether the database connection works properly, press the **Check Connection** button.
 If everything works as it’s supposed to, switch to the **Collections** sections, and add the directories containing your photos.
-Hit **OK**, and wait till digiKam populates the databases with data from photos.
-This can take a while if you have a lot of items to register in database.
+Hit **OK**, and wait till digiKam populates the databases with data from your photos.
+This can take a while if you have a lot of items to register in the database.

 There are some tips and recommendation to obtain the best results with a remote MySQL database server.

-With slow network, digiKam hangs a lot of time especially when album contains many items **(>1,000)**.
-This solution relies on network performances.
-Problem has been reproducible using Wifi connection, for instance.
-Switching to Ethernet must solves the problem.
+- With a slow network, digiKam hangs a lot of the time, especially when the album contains many items **(>1,000)**.
+This issue depends on network performances.
+For example, the problem has been reproducible using Wifi connections.
+Switching to Ethernet to solve the problem.

-Also, if you have an enormous collection, you should start the MySQL server with `mysql --max_allowed_packet = 128M`.
+- Also, if you have an enormous collection, you should start the MySQL server with `mysql --max_allowed_packet = 128M`.
 If you’re well acquainted with using MySQL, you could also change your settings in :file:`my.ini` or :file:`~/.my.cnf` files.

 .. warning::

-    The locale used in the Mysql server must be the same than the locale from the computer used to run digiKam to prevent problem with the double values saved in the tables of the database.
+    The locale used in the Mysql server must be the same as the locale from the computer used to run digiKam to prevent problems with the common values saved in the tables of the database.

 Database Type Criteria
 ----------------------

-See the resume below to choose the right database type depending of the use-cases.
+See the summary below to choose the right database type depending on your use case.

     ============== ============== ========== ====================================================================================
     Storage        Type           Items      Remarks